McAuliffe’s backslapping political brand put to test in 2021

 The Syracuse, New York, native wrote openly about his fundraising jaunts at casinos and golf courses with the political elite in the book “What a Party!” published years before he became governor.

 More recently, however, the Democratic Party has become much more diverse, much less friendly to wealthy donors and much more sensitive to the behavior of its leaders.
-While McAuliffe is eager to talk about his accomplishments during his term as governor, his gregarious personality can overshadow his policies during campaign swings.
+While McAuliffe is eager to talk about his accomplishments during his single term as governor, his gregarious personality can overshadow his policies during campaign swings.

 McAuliffe proudly proclaims that he attends 10 to 15 political events each day, seven days a week.
 There have been few large rallies, however.
 Most of his gatherings during the COVID-19 pandemic have been invitation-only, policy-focused events with small groups of local health officials, educators and faith leaders, among others.
 Closed-door fundraising events are a regular part of the schedule as well.